Is Epsom salt good for plants? There are many reasons to use Epsom salts (magnesium sulfate) in the garden.

 It is fairly safe, inexpensive and the benefits of adding it to soil to improve plants is well worth the cost.

 It has been used in gardens for hundreds of years as a “natural fertilizer”.
 When sprayed or diluted and used as a drench liquid it is much more quickly “available” for use by plants.

 Plants are stronger and produce more blooms.
-Incorporate Epsom slat into the soil at time of planting and also use as a liquid when watering every 2 to 3 weeks on a regular basis.
+Incorporate Epsom salts into the soil at the time of planting and also use as a liquid when watering every 2 to 3 weeks on a regular basis.

 Azaleas & Rhododendron – Helps produce more flowers and help plants from turning “yellow” from sulfate deficiency.
 Apply 1 tablespoon per 9 square feet over the root zone every 2-4 weeks.